 CS Trial Lawyer

-A high-achieving, busy NYC lawyer who must communicate with the Chinese clients, not only I need to teach Christopher fundamental basics, but also tailor to his job-specific needs.
-When he told me the stories that he had conversation in Chinese with his Chinese clients, I laughed even louder than him!
+A high-achieving, busy NYC lawyer who needs to communicate with the Chinese clients.
+I teach Christopher fundamental basics, but also address his his job-specific needs.
+When he told me the stories of his conversations with Chinese clients, I laughed louder than him!